Mohamed Emam

-Mohamed Emam (محمد عادل محمد إمام; born 16 September 1984) is an Egyptian actor.
+Mohamed Emam (محمد عادل محمد إمام; born 16 September 1984) is an Egyptian artist.
 He is descendant of a prominent family of filmmakers; his father is Adel Emam, one of Egypt's most famous actors and his brother is director Ramy Imam.

 Career

 Mohamed's first role was 1990's Hanafy the Wonderful when he was six years old.
 He went to Jesuites (CSF) school before he entered the American University in Cairo, studying theatre.

 Emam's first major role after university was in the Egyptian series Kanaria and Shorkah as Ashraf Sayed El Ousy (Hany Awaad Abd El Mohsen).
 Egyptian Director Marwan Hammed selected him to play the role of Taha in The Yacoubian Building (2006), based on the novel of the same name.
 This was the first of many productions in which Emam acted alongside his father.